 The dispatch-weighted price projections calculated by MJA and on which the Snowy 2.0 feasibility study is based, demonstrate that Snowy 2.0 is not based on a future scenario that is improbable or one in which Snowy Hydro is the only beneficiary.

 On the contrary, Snowy 2.0 will limit peak prices and the the risk of extreme price volatility.
 The risk-management revenue that Snowy 2.0 earns from this (called "capacity revenue") is roughly 40% of the total projected revenue.

 Similarly, the economics of Snowy 2.0 do not rely on crowding out our competitors or making other power producers uneconomic.
-Quite the opposite: Snowy 2.0 will buy energy from the new renewable plants when this energy is surplus to the market's requirements, store it as water (potential energy) in the upper storage and release it when electricity demand is high.
+Quite the opposite: Snowy 2.0 will buy energy from new renewable plants when this energy is surplus to the market's requirements, store it as water (potential energy) in the upper storage, and release it when electricity demand is high.

 The water storage not only turns intermittent wind and solar energy into "firm", reliable electricity but also protects the NEM from wind and solar droughts - phenomena that are irrelevant in today's NEM but will be difficult to manage (without large-scale energy storage, such as Snowy 2.0) in the future.

 This "firming" capability, added to the revenue earned by pumping, storing and generating, accounts for another 40% of total projected revenue.

 The last 20% of the project's value is provided by ancillary services, grid support and other minor sources that complement the technologies (batteries, open cycle gas plants and renewables) that Snowy Hydro expects to step into the gap left by the retiring coal-fired plants.

 Snowy 2.0 is a commercial investment decision by Snowy Hydro